Hi, I’m Jason Kato

 All copyright belongs to Saab.

-Access is available upon request.
+Access available upon request.

 Technical

-Nano Integration: Built a Node.js web service for deposits, withdrawals, and faucet functionality.
+Blockchain Integration: Built a Node.js web service for deposits, withdrawals, and faucet functionality.

 Backend Development: Created APIs and backend with Node.js.